CDLUC3/mrt-service-release-manifest/README.md

-# mrt-tomcat-state-manifest
+# mrt-service-release-manifest
-Data structure defining the semantic version state of all Merritt Tomcat applications
+Data structure defining the semantic version state of all Merritt applications